ORIGINAL RESEARCH article

 Mounting evidence suggest that miRNAs can coordinate host defense against viral infections (Thounaojam et al., 2014; Zhang et al., 2014; Li et al., 2015; Chen et al., 2016).
 Two mechanisms have been proposed (Wang et al., 2010, 2013).
 On one hand, multiple miRNAs can directly target viral genomes to inhibit virus replication (Song et al., 2010; Guo et al., 2013).
 On the other hand, miRNAs can trigger innate immune response or inhibit factors necessary for viral life cycle to enhance the host defense ability (Martinez-Nunez et al., 2009; Ren and Ambros, 2015).
 Similar to the second mechanism, gga-miR-155 inhibits IBDV replication by enhancing type I interferon signaling via targeting the negative regulators in innate immune system, SOCS1 and TANK.
 SOCS1 and TANK are important negative regulators in innate immune response (Dai et al., 2006; Kawagoe et al., 2009; Fujimoto and Naka, 2010; Huang et al., 2015).
 Our data show that overexpression of gga-miR-155 markedly reduced the expressions of SOCS1 and TANK in host cells and that knockdown of TANK by RNAi significantly enhanced poly(I:C)-induced expression of type I interferon and suppressed IBDV replication in cells.
 Clearly, gga-miR-155 enhances the type I interferon response of the host cells by targeting SOCS1 and TANK, leading to suppression of IBDV replication.
 As type I interferon is a critical to host defense against IBDV (Ragland et al., 2002; O'Neill et al., 2010), these results provide strong evidence that gga-miR-155, via targeting SOCS1 and TANK, enhances the innate immune response against IBDV infection.
 MiR-155 is transcribed from a noncoding gene named B-cell Integration Cluster (BIC) gene, which is highly conserved in many species such as human, mice, and chickens, and broadly expressed in various organs, tissues and cell types, indicating its versatile functions in various biological processes.
 As one of the best characterized miRNAs, miR-155 plays a critical role in various physiological and pathological processes such as immunity, inflammation, cancer, and viral infection (Wang et al., 2010; Pareek et al., 2014; Ji et al., 2016; Mantuano et al., 2016).
 Up to now, several genes have been reported as targets of miR-155, through which the biological function of miR-155 is elucidated, such as SHIP1, TGFβ-R2, SMAD5, and RUNX2 (O'Connell et al., 2009; Rai et al., 2010; Yin et al., 2010; George et al., 2015).
 Our data show that gga-miR-155 targets SOCS1 and TANK, enhancing type I interferon signaling in response to IBDV infection.
 However, it was reported that robust suppression of IFN-β occurred in the presence of miR-155 (Gracias et al., 2013; Hu et al., 2015).
 On the contrary, multiple lines of evidence have shown that miR-155 enhances type I interferon response of the host cells by targeting host protein, such as SOCS1 (Wang et al., 2010), SHIP1 (Thounaojam et al., 2014).
 In addition, miR-155 abrogates the suppressive effect of IL-10 and TGF-β on TLR3 signaling in HCV infection (Jiang et al., 2014).
 Furthermore, stimulation through TLR3 increases miR-155 levels in primary macrophages, diminishing HIV infection (Swaminathan et al., 2012).
 The discrepancy of these findings suggests that the suppression of IFN-β by gga-miR-155 might represent an alternative mechanism of gga-miR-155 action under a particular condition.
 It was possible that the low level of miR-155 expression enhanced type I interferon response while the high level of miR-155 would trigger a negative regulatory effect.
 Interestingly, miR-155-deficient CD8+ T cells did not produce IFN-α/β (Gracias et al., 2013).
 Meanwhile, DN-STAT1 and DN-IRF7 did not fully restore the response of miR-155-deficient OT-I cells, indicating that another signaling pathways may be affected by miR-155 deficiency (Gracias et al., 2013).

-Although the interaction between hsa-miR-155 and SOCS1 has been reported in mammalian cells (Jiang et al., 2010), gga-miR-155's targeting chicken SOCS1 still needs to be testified, considering that similarity of amino acid sequences of chicken SOCS1 (GenBank accession no. NM001137648.1) with human SOCS1 (GenBank accession no. DQ086801.1) is only around 60.6%.
+The interaction between hsa-miR-155 and SOCS1 has been reported in mammalian cells (Jiang et al., 2010), and gga-miR-155 has been previously shown to target SOCS1 (Figueroa et al., 2016).
+However, gga-miR-155's targeting chicken SOCS1 still needs to be testified, considering that similarity of amino acid sequences of chicken SOCS1 (GenBank accession no. NM001137648.1) with human SOCS1 (GenBank accession no. DQ086801.1) is only around 60.6%.
 Our data show that gga-miR-155 markedly suppressed SOCS1 expression.
-TANK plays versatile functions in innate immune signaling.
+TANK plays versatile roles in innate immune signaling.
 On one hand, TANK serves as an adaptor bridging TRAF3 with TBK1 and IKKϵ, which promotes phosphorylation and activation of IRF3/IRF7 as well as induction of NF-κB activation, leading to efficient type I IFN production (Guo and Cheng, 2007; Ryzhakov and Randow, 2007).
 On the other hand, TANK has also been shown to act as a negative regulator of Toll-like receptor (TLRs) (Kawagoe et al., 2009; Wang et al., 2015).
 In this study, our data show that TANK serves as a negative regulator for type I interferon expression in chicken cells.

 Of note, the mechanism underlying the interaction of host miRNAs and pathogenic infection is intricate.
 Host cells employ miRNAs to reduce pathogenic infection, while some pathogens encode miRNAs or manipulate host miRNAs expression to benefit their replication (Lu et al., 2008; Hu et al., 2015).
 Therefore, several questions are raised.
 For example, are there any other microRNAs than miR-155 in host cells that control IBDV replication?
 If so, what are they and what are their targets?
 Is avian miR-155 specific to IBDV infection?
 And why some pathogens can target miR-155 to suppress immune signaling to maintain their life cycle?
 (Lu et al., 2008; Hu et al., 2015) More efforts will be required to elucidate the molecular mechanisms underlying the pathogenesis of IBDV infection.